-- EU has made significant progress in road safety during the last two decades. - However, the progress rate has lately slowed down. - After two years of stagnation (2014 and 2015), the number of road fatalities was reduced by 2% in 2016 and by another 2% in 2017. - More efforts are required in order to meet the target of halving road fatalities between 2010 and 2020.
+- ➤ EU has made significant progress in road safety during the last two decades.
+However, the progress rate has lately slowed down. - ➤ In 2019, almost 22,800 fatalities in road accidents were recorded in the EU, global leading performance with 51 fatalities per million population. - ➤ The target of halving road accident fatalities between 2010 and 2020 is unlikely to be achieved. - ➤ More coordinated efforts are required at all levels in order to achieve the targets set.